 Camden County NJ Drug Charges Lawyer

-Experienced Criminal Defense Attorney Defending Clients Charged With Possession and Distribution of CDS throughout South Jersey
+Defense Attorney For People Charged With Possession and Distribution of CDS

 New Jersey strictly regulates and enforces laws about controlled dangerous substances (CDS).
 The New Jersey Drug Schedules classifies controlled dangerous substances on a Schedule of I through V, with specific criteria associated with each category.
 The Schedules include substances such as marijuana, heroin, cocaine, methamphetamine, and a wide variety of prescription medications.
 Drug charges can stem from the unlawful possession, sale and distribution, manufacture and production, and possession of these substances with intent to distribute.
 The penalties for these violations can be severe and life-altering, including significant fines, charges on your criminal record, and time in prison.
 In order to protect yourself from the potential consequences of a conviction, it is critical to mount a compelling defense.

-William Fay is a highly experienced criminal defense attorney who has been successfully defending clients charged with drug crimes ranging from possession of marijuana under 50 grams to first degree heroin distribution, for years in towns such as Winslow, Lindenwold, Gloucester, Cherry Hill, and Berlin.
+William Fay is an experienced criminal defense attorney who has been successfully defending clients charged with drug crimes ranging from possession of drug paraphernalia to first degree heroin distribution.
+Mr. Fay handles cases in Winslow, Lindenwold, Gloucester, Cherry Hill, Voorhees, Pennsauken, Haddonfield and Berlin.
 Mr. Fay has built a reputation on delivering superior results and fighting tirelessly on behalf of his clients, including those charged with disorderly persons offenses and indictable crimes.
 If you have been charged with a drug offense, he will thoroughly investigate the circumstances of your case and use his prior experience at the New Jersey Attorney General’s Office to determine the best approach to fighting your charges.
 By building the most effective defense, Mr. Fay is able to position his clients to achieve the best possible outcomes.
 To discuss your drug charges and potential defense options with a Camden County drug crime defense lawyer today, contact our offices at 609-832-3202 for a free consultation.

 Drug Crimes our Firm can Help You Defend Against in Camden, NJ